Domestication of a Foreign Order (Child Support, Alimony, etc) in Florida

 - The foreign order was properly entered by the original court

 Although foreign order domestication can be handled by an individual, it is wise to use an attorney who has had experience in this area.
 There can be subtle issues which may need resolving and would take a trained legal professional to spot them.
-If you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange County in Florida or in Washington DC, attorney Grant Gisondo is well able to assist you with Domestication of a Foreign Order.
+If you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange Counties in Florida, in Washington DC, or New York attorney Grant Gisondo is well able to assist you with Domestication of a Foreign Order.
 He offers a free, initial, in office consultation where attorney Gisondo will meet with you personally to answer any questions you have regarding domestication of a foreign order and share with you how he can help.
 His office number is (561) 530-4568 to call for an appointment.